Centre for Forensic Neuroscience

 Spontaneous Corrections

-Self-initiated amendments, clarifications, or admissions of incomplete memory — features often associated with genuine recall.
+Self-initiated amendments, clarifications, or admissions of incomplete memory — features that may assist in evaluating the quality and development of the account.

 location_on